 Endoscopic retrograde cholangiopancreatography (ERCP) is both diagnostic and therapeutic for common bile duct stones.
 Sphincterotomy of the ampulla of Vater can assist in removing stones after ERCP and prevent future stones from becoming lodged in the common bile duct.

 Patients with biliary colic do not necessarily require hospital admission.
 They may be treated symptomatically with a low-fat diet, pain control, and anti-emetics, and follow up for a laparoscopic cholecystectomy as an outpatient within a reasonable time-frame.
 However, if the patient has severe or intractable abdominal pain, hospital admission, and more urgent surgical management are warranted for symptomatic relief.
 Other considerations for possible admission include large gallstones.
 Stones greater than 1 cm in size have a greater propensity to obstruct the cystic duct and may predispose to acute cholecystitis, so they should be treated with surgical management more urgently.
 If the patient is unable to tolerate anything by mouth (even liquid), admission should be considered.

 Aside from symptomatic cholelithiasis, complications of gallstones include acute cholecystitis, cholangitis, and pancreatitis depending on the location of the stone in the biliary tree.
 These diseases are more serious and do require hospital admission and medical management.

-Patients with biliary colic often present to the emergency room with vague complaints.
+Patients with biliary colic often present to the emergency department with vague complaints.
 Besides blood work, imaging studies are necessary.
-The diagnosis and management of this disorder require an interprofessional team.
+The diagnosis and management of this disorder require an interprofessional team, including emergency department personnel, gastroenterologists, specialty care nurses, and dieticians.
 While the treatment of cholelithiasis and choledocholithiasis is established, there is also some evidence indicating that the condition can be prevented by changing diet and lifestyle.
 Anecdotal reports indicate that lowering the amount of fat in the diet may reduce biliary colic.
 Reducing body weight gradually has also been shown to lower the risk of biliary colic- hence the patient should be educated on the importance of a low-fat diet and regular exercise.
 These patients should be educated on the signs and symptoms of acute cholecystitis and when to seek medical help.
 For patients treated with surgery, the majority have an excellent outcome.
 [Level 5]